Columbia Breweries, Inc. (1933 - 1953)

 Prior to the purchase of the Heidelberg Brewery, Heileman had acquired the Rainier Brewing Co, in Seattle.
 Unfortunately this multiple acquisition ran afoul of the antitrust laws.
 Owning two major plants in such close proximity gave Heileman too large a share of the regional market, and they were forced to close one of the plants.
 So, in the Spring of 1979, after 3/4 of a century of brewing in Tacoma, the old Columbia Brewery closed its doors for good.

-Today the brewery lays vacant and decaying, and there had been plans to
+For over 30 years the brewery laid vacant and decaying.
+There had been plans to

 transform the Heidelberg Brewery into a hotel,